cyotek/Cyotek.QuickScan/README.md

-For the past few years, and in a somewhat adhoc fashion, I've been attempting to catalog the piles of DVDs, music CD's, books, managed and all sorts of other clutter I have.
-In addition to record pertinent details in a database, I've either been scanning the front and back of media such as as books or DVDs (where they fit in a scanner) and taking digital photographs of everything else.
+For the past few years, and in a somewhat adhoc fashion, I've been attempting to catalog the piles of DVDs, music CD's, books, magazines and all sorts of other clutter I have.
+In addition to recording pertinent details in a database, I've either been scanning the front and back of media such as as books or DVDs (where they fit in a scanner) and taking digital photographs of everything else.